ku-fine/OACIS-Jupyterlab-Docker/README.md

 Add a host with the reserved name "**docker-host**" to use your host OS as a computational host.
 You'll be able to run your simulators on your host OS.

-## synchronizing data with another OACIS
+## Synchronizing data with another OACIS

 When you would like to copy your data to another OACIS instance in another machine, run a shell script like the following.
 (Replace `your_host_name` with your actual host name).